 Contrasting Pricing Strategies of Self-Storage Providers

 Let’s look at ten of the larger operators.
 We’ll focus on their pricing activity for unit groups displayed on their websites for at least 300 days in 2018.
-That is, these unit groups were rarely sold out and rarely unavailable for rent.
+That is, operators rarely sold out these mostly available unit groups.

 Furthermore, we’ll restrict our analysis to unit types between 25 and 300 square feet in size.
 For example, a unit type might be the 10’ x 10’, ground floor, climate-controlled units at a given store.
 The average number of unit types per store ranged from six to over 30.
 For each of the ten companies, prices were obtained from more than 100 stores.